raindropdrop/OpenVideoCall-iOS/README.en.md

 ## Connect Us

 - You can find full API document at [Document Center](https://docs.agora.io/en/)
-- You can fire bugs about this demo at [issue](https://github.com/AgoraIO/OpenVideoCall-iOS/issues)
+- You can file bugs about this demo at [issue](https://github.com/AgoraIO/OpenVideoCall-iOS/issues)

 ## License